-Generally, students transferring to Manhattan are expected to have a minimum 2.50 cumulative average at the institution where they are currently enrolled.
+Students transferring to Manhattan are generally expected to have a minimum 2.50 cumulative average at the institution where they are currently enrolled.
 Admissions standards will vary depending upon the space availability in the specific program.
-The applicant will be notified by mail of their acceptance or rejection.
+The applicant will be notified of their acceptance or rejection.
 All acceptances for students who have work in progress at another college or university are conditional upon successful completion of work in progress with a minimum index of 2.50.

-- 1. Official final high school transcript - Official college transcript(s) from all colleges attended - 3.
-A list of courses presently being taken - 4.
-Applicants must submit a brief personal statement or college essay - 5.
-SAT and/or ACT Score Report (Applicants applying with less than 15 college level credits) - 6.
+- 1. Official final high school transcript - 2.
+Official college transcript(s) from all colleges/universities attended - 3.
+Applicants must submit a brief personal statement or college essay - 4.
+One letter of recommendation (may be waived on a case-by-case basis if academic performance is exceptional) - SAT and/or ACT Score Report is optional - 6.
 (If Applicable) A.P. and/or I.B Score Report